shaneiadt/shaneiadt.github.io/_posts/2020-01-06-TypeScript-Decorators.md

 ---
-title: TypeScript Decorators
+title: "TypeScript Decorators"
 date: 2020-01-06 18:23:35
+categories:
+  - Blog
-tags: ['TypeScript', 'Decorators']
+tags:
+  - TypeScript
+  - Decorators
 ---

 First of all just so we're clear, the idea of **classes** is just that, an idea.
 Classes by default **do not exist in JavaScript**, they're just syntactic sugar.
 JavaScript was developed with a **prototypical inheritance** model.